QuazarTech/DG_Maxwell/CONTRIBUTING.md

 # Contributing to DG Maxwell
 You can contribute to this project by testing, raising issues and making code contributions.
-A certain set of guidelines are required to be followed for cotributing to the project in different ways.
+A certain set of guidelines needs to be followed for cotributing to the project.

 ## Code Guidelines
 This project is mostly written in `Python3`, we follow a certain